 The first thing we did was to change the covers for each market.
 It’s so interesting how design aesthetics differ by country.
 I’ve been extremely lucky in that both of my new covers are beautiful and will hopefully catch the eye of readers.

 The US cover is probably the most different to the Australian cover but I love the way it features two women, sisters or friends.
 Either perfectly suits the book.
 This cover tells a slightly different story to a woman alone on the cover, I think.
 That’s the wonderful thing about books; there are different ways of interpreting them and stories to be found within the main story.

 And the UK cover is so delightfully autumnal, which will be just right for a book that’s out over there in October.

 Publicity and Marketing

 The thing with being a new author in these markets is that no one has heard of me or my books.
 So getting people to learn about the book, and to give it a try, is so important.

 We’ve been so lucky in getting a starred review in Publishers Weekly in the US, and then being chosen, from more than 14,000 titles, as one of the most anticipated books in that market for fall.
 I really couldn’t have asked for a better start.

 Lucky ebook readers in the UK had the chance to pick up The Paris Seamstress for just 99p last week, which will hopefully start to get some word of mouth spreading.
-And I was delighted and overwhelmed when Gill Paul, a very well known British author, tweeted this about the book:

 It’s Like Having Two Books Out Each Year